Skip to main content

 Configure First Seen rule baseline

-First Seen rules allow you to generate a signal when behavior by an Entity (such as a user) is encountered that hasn't been seen before.
+First Seen rules allow you to generate a signal when behavior by an entity (such as a user) is encountered that hasn't been seen before.
 Cloud SIEM automatically creates a baseline model of normal behavior over a 30-day period.
 Typically longer baselines (such as 30 days) reduce alert noise.
 However, for testing purposes, you may want to reduce the time window to generate signal data before the full baseline window has occurred.

 See: Write a First Seen Rule